HEALTHCARE INFORMATION FOR EXPATS IN MALAYSIA

 In general, the Fees for consulting doctors are reasonable and the standards are quite high.
 The best part is that most of the doctors can communicate in English.
 As an expat, you can visit the specialists easily and without paying a lot from your pocket.
 Expatriates also have easy access to public hospitals; however, most of them prefer to go to private facilities.
 Some may wish to go to Singapore for more complete care.

 How the Malaysian Healthcare System Works for Expats?

 Significant improvement in healthcare is witnessed in Malaysia over the years.
 The emergence of high-end hospitals and medical schools has helped locals, tourists, and expats enjoy quality services without worrying much about the expenses.

 Funded by taxes, Malaysia’s public healthcare services can be accessed by citizens and permanent residents who are living legally.
-Providing quality healthcare through a robust network of hospitals and medical centers has always been the goal of the Malaysian government; however, the remote areas still face a shortage of adequate and quality healthcare.
-Doctors working in the remote areas now have access to the “tele-primary care” tool, which is designed to assist them in consulting with specialists and other doctors working in bigger hospitals.
+Providing quality healthcare through a robust network of hospitals and medical centers has always been the goal of the Malaysian government; however, remote areas still face a shortage of adequate and quality healthcare.
+Doctors working in remote areas now have access to the telemedicine tools, which is designed to assist them in consulting with specialists and other doctors working in bigger hospitals.

 Private Healthcare System in Malaysia

 The network of top-quality private hospitals is huge in this country.
 However, these high-quality services are often used by expats and wealthy local folks.
 For expats, private medical insurance is a must to enjoy private healthcare services.
 This also means that you will have to spend more money on healthcare than permanent expats or residents.
-Most expats will buy global healthcare.
+Most global nomads and expats living in Malaysia will buy global healthcare

 Even though prescription medication is inexpensive in Malaysia, you should stock up and carry the necessary medicines with you along with their prescriptions during your trip.
 Ideally, you should know the generic names of various medicines because brand names would differ from country to country.